Bypass navigation bar

 Students in the Paramedic program pay tuition to El Centro College, a registration fee to UT Southwestern Medical Center and various other fees (including fees for Texas Department of State Health Services registration and National Registry of EMTs testing).
-See the tuition chart on UT Southwestern Medical Center’s general information website for complete fee and tuition information.
+See the tuition chart on UT Southwestern Medical Center’s website for complete fee and tuition information.
 El Centro College tuition is waived for individuals employed by a fire department.

 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

 Check out other programs in Nursing and Health Care or Law and Public Safety, Corrections and Security.

 See a chart of degree plans by college or visit the credit programs home page.

 EMS and paramedic training are conducted in a hands-on atmosphere that will prepare you for the reality of your future career in emergency medicine.
 Labs and equipment include cutting-edge technology similar to what you will find in the workplace.
 Clinical rotations are conducted at area hospitals for completion of the program.

 Faculty members have relevant academic degrees and advanced certifications, paired with professional experience, so they can relate to challenges you’ll face on the job.
 They work with you one-on-one, encouraging you and helping you to succeed in your training and on the job.
 See profiles of our EMS faculty at Brookhaven and Paramedic faculty members at El Centro-UT Southwestern Medical Center.

 EMS and Paramedic courses are designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.